Conformal Structure of Autonomous Leray-Lions Equations in the Plane and Linearisation by Hodograph Transform: Reduction to -quasilinear equation and linearisation for the complex gradient equation

 Similarly, if $-\pi<\theta< -\frac{\pi}{2}$ we write $\theta=-\pi/2-\phi$, with $0<\phi\leq \frac{\pi}{2}$.
 Thus

 using the principal argument.
 This gives

 \end{proof}

 On the other hand whenever $\nu(z)=0$ \eqref{eq:Quad3} implies that $\eta(z)=0$.
-In order for $\Phi$ to solves a locally uniformly elliptic Beltrami equation on $N$ the only root compatible with this condition we want to chose the root whose modulus is less than 1.
+In order for $\Phi$ to solve a locally uniformly elliptic Beltrami equation on $N$ we want either that $\vert \eta(z)\vert<1$ or $\vert \eta(z)\vert>1$ or locally.
+Since we may need to choose $\eta(z)=0$ where $\nu(z)=0$, the only root compatible with this condition is the root whose modulus is less than 1.
 Thus we define

 \begin{Lem}[Ellipticity of $\eta$] Whenever $\vert \nu(z)\vert<1/2$, $\vert \eta(z)\vert<1$.
 Moreover as $\eta(z)\to 0$ as $\nu(z)\to 0$. \end{Lem}

 \begin{proof} For $r\neq 0$

 In addition,